 Hatton Garden, ITV (2019)

 The only thing better than watching a heist unfold on a scripted TV show is watching it unfold knowing it’s completely based on real-life events.
-That’s exactly the case with ITV’s four-part miniseries titled Hatton Garden, which is based on the real-life burglary of a safety deposit vault in the eponymous Hatton Garden, London.
+That’s exactly the case with ITV’s four-part miniseries titled Hatton Garden (also known as The Heist at Hatton Garden), which is based on the real-life burglary of a safety deposit vault in the eponymous Hatton Garden, London.

 During a four-day holiday in the UK back in 2015, a group of six veteran thieves planned and executed the heist, successfully walking away with about ￡14 million.
 The most astounding part of that?
 The thieves were elderly men between the ages of about 50 to a little over 70!